sorooshm78/system-telephony/README.md

 * For replies coming from local users , usually behind NAT , do not open a new TCP connection on each reply

+* onreply_route: affects the current reply (so the send_flags set in the onreply_route will be used if the reply for which they were set is the winning final reply or it's a provisional reply that is forwarded)

+### onreply_route
+The `onreply_route` in Kamailio (formerly known as OpenSER) is a powerful feature that allows you to handle SIP replies within the context of an active transaction.
+Let me break it down for you:

+1. **What Is `onreply_route`?**
+   - The `onreply_route` is a SIP reply routing block executed by the Transaction Module (TM) in Kamailio.
+   - It contains a set of actions to be taken for SIP replies.
+   - The main `onreply_route` is executed for **all** replies received.
+   - Certain `onreply_route` blocks can be executed by the TM module for special replies.

+2. **How Does It Work?**
+   - When a SIP request generates a reply, Kamailio checks if there's an `onreply_route` associated with that request.
+   - If armed for the specific SIP request, the `onreply_route` processes the reply.
+   - You can use `t_on_reply("onreply_route_index")` to arm the `onreply_route` for specific requests.

+3. **Example Usage:**
+   - Suppose you want to handle replies from a specific IP address (e.g., 192.168.1.110) back to the originator.
+   - You can add an `onreply_route` block to handle these replies.
+   - Here's a simplified example:
+     ```kamailio
+     onreply_route {
+         # Your custom logic here to handle the reply
+         # For instance, logging or modifying the reply
+     }
+     ```

+4. **Additional Notes:**
+   - The `onreply_route` is a powerful tool for customizing how Kamailio processes SIP replies.
+   - You can use it to implement features like logging, modifying headers, or triggering specific actions based on reply content.

+For more detailed information, you can refer to the official Kamailio documentation on the [Core Cookbook](https://www.kamailio.org/dokuwiki/doku.php/core-cookbook:3.0.x) or explore other resources like [Kamailio Bytes](https://nickvsnetworking.com/kamailio-bytes-onreply-route/).

 ## Table Sql Script
 [sql script](https://github.com/kamailio/kamailio/blob/master/utils/kamctl/mysql)